itsnicksia/wizardry-daphne-guide/docs/adventurers/legendary-adventurers/life-stories/Alice.md

 After enduring a wave of surging emotions, as if her blood were boiling, Alice let out a rapturous sigh.
 "I am overjoyed.
 Agora's presence is so strong within me..."

 And thus, Alice took Agora within her.

+### Page 5

+Agora's original plan was to devour Alice's mind and take over her body, but Alice's training had made her into an iron-willed mage and she overpowered Agora instead.

+"Now we can be together forever, Agora.
+Let us find a more suitable land for you and build a vast kingdom!"

+Thus Alice left the temple with her three disciples in tow.

+They would travel to many lands and attack many towns and villages in order to amplify Agora's powers by sacrificing the residents' souls to him.

+Each time, Alice was hunted as a heretic, but she used her beautiful appearance as a weapon, positioning herself as a victim, and always disappeared before she could be caught.